Skyros: History

 Rupert Brooke, the famous English poet, is buried on Skyros, having died on board a French hospital-ship moored off the island on 23 April 1915, during World War I. Present at Brooke's burial that same evening, were Patrick Shaw-Stewart and William Denis Browne.
 The tomb that visitors see today when they visit the grave, which is located in the Tris Boukes Bay, is one that was commissioned by Brooke’s mother and was placed after the 1st World War.
 On the tomb is an inscription of Brooke's famous poem The Soldier.

 In 1941 Pulitzer Prize-winning poet Karl Shapiro wrote the World War II poem Scyros, which he set on the island Skyros "because it was a tribute to and irony upon Rupert Brooke."

 In 1963 the Archaeological Museum of Skyros was established, with the inauguration taking place 10 years later in 1973.
 The Faltaits Folklore Museum was founded in 1964 - one of the first local folklore museums to operate in Greece.

 Spanish flu

 In 1918, during the spanish flu, approximately one third of the island's population died in less than 30 days.
 Specifically, the influenza began on 27 October 1918, and of the 3,200 inhabitants on the island, almost 2,000 were infected and 1,000 died.
-Konstantinos Faltaits described the diring consequences of the pandemic in a rare chronicle published in 1919, titled Ἡ γρίππη στὴ Σκῦρο 'The flu in Skyros'.
+Konstantinos Faltaits described the dire consequences of the pandemic in a rare chronicle published in 1919, titled Ἡ γρίππη στὴ Σκῦρο 'The flu in Skyros'.